John Ferrugia

-John Ferrugia is an investigative reporter who is currently working as a journalist/trainer for the non-profit Colorado News Collaborative (COLab).
+John Ferrugia (born 1951) is an investigative reporter who is currently working as a journalist/trainer for the non-profit Colorado News Collaborative (COLab).
 He is the former News Anchor and Managing Editor for Rocky Mountain PBS in Denver, Colorado.
 From 1992 through February 2016, he worked as an investigative reporter at KMGH-TV.
 He is a former CBS News correspondent.
 In the 1980s, he covered the White House, foreign and domestic assignments, and was a principal correspondent for the news magazine West 57th.

 Early life and education

 Ferrugia grew up in Fulton, Missouri.
 He attended Catholic grade school (St. Peter's) and Fulton public high school.
 He served in the U.S. Naval Reserve (two years active duty in Europe) as a Navy journalist working for American Forces Radio and TV.

-Ferrugia received a bachelor's degree in Journalism from the University of Missouri School of Journalism in 1975.
+Ferrugia received a bachelor's degree in journalism from the University of Missouri School of Journalism in 1975.

 Personal

 John Ferrugia has been married to his wife Mona since 1975.
 They have two children and live in Denver, Colorado.